RedisTimeSeries/RedisTimeSeries/docs/commands.md

  * ENCODING - Specify the series samples encoding format.
     * COMPRESSED: apply the DoubleDelta compression to the series samples, meaning compression of Delta of Deltas between timestamps and compression of values via XOR encoding.
     * UNCOMPRESSED: keep the raw samples in memory.
  * CHUNK_SIZE - amount of memory, in bytes, allocated for data.
-Default: 4096.
+Must be a multiple of 8, Default: 4096.
  * ON_DUPLICATE - overwrite key and database configuration for `DUPLICATE_POLICY`.
 [See Duplicate sample policy](configuration.md#DUPLICATE_POLICY)
  * LABELS - Set of label-value pairs that represent metadata labels of the key.
 Relevant only when adding data to a timeseries that hasn't been previously created; when adding samples to an existing timeseries this argument is ignored.